ngoctong421/express-agar-simple/README.md

-# Express Agar Simple
+# Express Agar Simple Game

-A simple implementation of Agar.io game using Express.js and Socket.IO.
+A simple implementation of Agar.io using Express.js and Socket.IO.

 ## Description

-This project is a basic clone of the popular online multiplayer game Agar.io, built with:
+This project is a basic clone of the popular browser-based game Agar.io, built with:

 - Express.js for the server
 - Socket.IO for real-time communication